navpil/navpil.github.io/art/power-cult-eng.md

 Poverty in the both material and spiritual meanings:

  - dirt
- - looting (as russian soldiers showed during the 2022 invasion)
+ - looting (as Russian soldiers showed during the 2022 invasion)
  - laziness and indifference
  - alcoholism
  - moral nihilism